authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 Upgrade
 -------
-If you are still using a R4 version (4.2.x, 4.3.x or 4.4.x) of AuthZForce and wish to upgrade, follow these steps:
+If you are still using an older version of AuthZForce and wish to migrate your setup to the new version, assuming you made a backup in a separate location, as told previously, please follow these steps:

 #.
-Download AuthZForce server `upgrader distribution from Maven Central Repository <http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-upgrader/5.4.0/authzforce-ce-server-upgrader-5.4.0.tar.gz>`_.
-You get a file called ``authzforce-ce-server-upgrader-5.4.0.tar.gz``.
+Download AuthZForce server `upgrader distribution from Maven Central Repository <http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-upgrader/5.4.1/authzforce-ce-server-upgrader-5.4.1.tar.gz>`_.
+You get a file called ``authzforce-ce-server-upgrader-5.4.1.tar.gz``.
 #.
 Copy this file to the host where the old AuthZForce Server is installed, and unzip it and change directory::

-    $ tar xvzf authzforce-ce-server-upgrader-5.4.0.tar.gz
+    $ tar xvzf authzforce-ce-server-upgrader-5.4.1.tar.gz
-    $ cd authzforce-ce-server-upgrader-5.4.0
+    $ cd authzforce-ce-server-upgrader-5.4.1

 #.
 Follow the instructions in file ``README.html``.